 Your network will be a useful sounding board to determine whether or not your assumptions and purchasing logic are sound.

-You need to have detailed understanding of how the development cycle works and more importantly where the pain points are for developers.
+You need to have a detailed understanding of how the development cycle works and more importantly where the pain points are for developers.
 You can leverage this to create win/win deals where you better share in the risk and reward equation.
 You should be rewarded for de-risking the development before a property is marketed, or at the end of the development when the developer has remaining stock units to sell – which are costing them money.
 Successful investors don’t tend to buy at any other time.

 Excessive Market Access Costs

 You should have an understanding of the true cost of highly expensive sales and marketing campaigns.
-Successful investors do not buy via these because they understand who ultimately pays for it the – the investor.
+Successful investors do not buy via these because they understand who ultimately pays for it – the investor.